Thesuperdog225/NETCDF-Downloader/README.md

    - To select indivial models use = [1,2,3,etc.] or [1,9,10,15]
    - To select range of models use = 1:5 or 6:15
    - You can find what the number ranges repersent below, in Model/Scenario/Variable List.
+4. If you want the specific directory location for your download set the file directory on the Home.
+Creates folder at current directory by default
+   - Example: Home = "C:\\Users\\Breeze\\Documents\\Downloads\\Example_Path"
-4. After you have Model, Scenario, Variables, and Year variables set you can simply run the program
+5. After you have Model, Scenario, Variables, and Year variables set you can simply run the program
-5. If there is an error in the download make sure to check the last file it was downloading.
+6. If there is an error in the download make sure to check the last file it was downloading.
 It could be half downloaded and the program doesn't know the difference between a partial download and complete download.
 Delete the affected file and restart the program.
 It will then skip the completed files without you having to change user settings.

 ## Model and Scenario Ranges
 These are the what the numbers repesent in the User Inputs section of the FTP_Download.jl.